ceramicnetwork/js-did/README.md

 await did.resolve('did:key:...')
 ```

+### Creating a DID with attached CACAO

-### Using CACAO OCAPs to create a Key DID that can sign on behalf of a PKH DID.
+Using CACAO OCAPs to create a Key DID that can sign on behalf of a PKH DID.

 ```js
 import { DID } from 'dids'